-EUMETSAT Satellite Application Facility to NoWCasting & Very D 4 C 41 C1 134 1 C Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CloudMask Issue: 2.1 Date: 13 December 2018 Short Range Forecasting the NWC/PPS File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CloudMask_v2_1 Page: 34/74
+EUMETSAT Satellite Application

+Facility to NoWCasting & Very

+Short Range ForecastingAlgorithm Theoretical Basis

+Document for the Cloud Mask

+of the NWC/PPSCode:NWC/CDOP3/PPS/SMHI/SCI/ATBD/CloudMask

+Issue: 3.0Date: 26 April 2021

+File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CloudMask\v3\0

+Page: 36/75

 Component name (and result) Used image features Function 3.7μm noise.
 Thin Cirrus secondary (cloud contaminated) T11T12 Same as Thin Cirrus Primary Test but using a smaller spectral interval and applied at daytime/twilight.
 Thin Cirrus secondary T11T12_texture T11T12 T11 T11T12_text Same as Thin Cirrus Secondary Test but using a smaller spectral interval and applied at daytime/twilight.
 Using T11T12text above 0.25 to avoid detecting water vapour.
 Not used for very warm pixels, T11<298.
+Over land T11T12text threshold is 0.3 and over coast and rough terrain 0.8.
 Arctic warm Cirrus secondary Test (cloud contaminated) T11T12 Same as above, but with opposite signed thresholds over sea ice to detect transparent clouds that are significant warmer then the underlying surface.
 Arctic thin Cirrus secondary (cloud contaminated) T11T12 T37_TEXT We use the T11T12 feature over sea ice with +/- similar threshold settings as the Thin Cirrus Secondary Test to detect cold transparent clouds.
 To avoid a false detection of leads the T37_TEXT feature is included here.
 Thin Cold Cirrus (cloud contaminated) T11T12 T11Tsur Same as above but requiring clouds to be sufficiently cold. coldThinCirrusPrimaryTest T37T12 T11Tsur As the thin cirrus primary test but t11 should be colder than tsur.
 Highcloud T8.5T11 (cloud contaminated) T85T11 This feature detects high clouds.
 The idea is that the contrast is better than for the T11T12 case and more robust against sunlight than the T37T12 test. watercloudTestOver ColdGround_2014 T11T37 Quota: T11T37 and T37T12 T11 For watercloud without cirrus above.
 Watercloud signal.
-And Quota: T11T37 and T37T12 near -1.0. cirrusOverWatercloudTestOver ColdGround_v2014 T11T37 T11T12 T11 T11T12 show cirrus singal.
-And there is also weak watercloud singnal T11T37>0.2.
+And Quota: T11T37 and T37T12 near -1.0. cirrusOverWatercloudTestOver ColdGround_v2014 T11T37 T11T12 T11T12 show cirrus singal.
+And there is also weak watercloud singnal

+Algorithm Theoretical Basis Document for the Cloud Mask of the NWC/PPS Code:NWC/CDOP3/PPS/SMHI/SCI/ATBD/CloudMaskIssue:3.0Date:26 April 2021File:NWC-CDOP3-PPS-SMHI-SCI-ATBD-CloudMask\v3\0Page:37/75

+Component name (and result) Used image features Function ( T11 T11T37>0.2.
 Test is only used over cold ground.
-Cirrus over snow/ice night T11T12 If T11 is cold, below 260K.
-And there

-EUMETSAT Satellite Application Facility to NoWCasting & Very Algorithm Theoretical Basis Document for the Cloud Mask of Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CloudMask Issue: 2.1 Date: 13 December 2018 Short Range Forecasting the NWC/PPS File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CloudMask_v2_1 Page: 35/74

-Component name (and result) Used image features Function T11 is a strong T11T12 signal for warm or cold cirrus. sstNighttime T11 T3.7 Tsur T11T12 Satsec:Cos(Θ sat ) T11texture This test aims at detecting any cloud contaminated pixel over sea, in particular thin cirrus clouds which can have T11 values very close to the predicted surface skin temperature, and may go undetected by the other tests over sea.
-The Sea Surface Temperature (SST) is derived for the pixel using the satellite secant (Cos(Θ sat )) and the OSAISAF platform dependent algorithm (see ANNEX A), and the NWP predicted surface skin temperature as the background climatological SST.
+Cirrus over snow/ice night T11T12 T11 If T11 is cold, below 260K.
+And there is a strong T11T12 signal for warm or cold cirrus. sstNighttime T11 T3.7 Tsur T11T12 Satsec:Cos(@sat) T11texture This test aims at detecting any cloud contaminated pixel over sea, in particular thin cirrus clouds which can have T11 values very close to the predicted surface skin temperature, and may go undetected by the other tests over sea.
+The Sea Surface Temperature (SST) is derived for the pixel using the satellite secant ( $Cos(\Theta{sat})$ ) and the OSAISAF platform dependent algorithm (see ANNEX A), and the NWP predicted surface skin temperature as the background climatological SST.
 Both the departure between the observed SST and the predicted surface skin temperature (Tsur) and the departure of the observed T11T12 to the predicted cloudfree value is stored.
 The T11T12 departure is the tested against a threshold which depends linearly on the sst-departure.
-The larger the sst-departure, the larger the T11T12 threshold.
-This means that pixel with a large SST departure needs only a small departure in T11T12 to classify cloudy, but a pixel with a small SST departure requires a large T11T12 departure (a very obvious thin cirrus feature).
+The larger the sst-departure, the larger the T11T12 to classify cloudy, but a pixel with a small SST departure in T11T12 to classify cloudy, but a pixel with a small SST departure (a very obvious thin cirrus feature).
 In addition to this the pixel needs to have a slightly raised local texture in T11 compared to the expected cloudfree texture.